Fred Haise: Apollo 13

 According to the rotation of crews during Apollo, Haise was originally assigned as Lunar Module Pilot for Apollo 14, but his crew was switched to Apollo 13 so that Alan Shepard could have more training time.
 He flew as Lunar Module Pilot on the aborted Apollo 13 lunar mission in 1970.
-Due to the distance between the Earth and Moon during the mission, Haise, Jim Lovell, and Jack Swigert hold the record for the farthest distance from the Earth ever traveled by human beings.
-Haise and Jack Swigert were the first people from Group 5 to fly in space.
-During this flight Haise developed a urinary tract infection and later kidney infections.
+Due to the distance between the Earth and Moon during the mission, Haise, Jim Lovell, and Jack Swigert set the record for the farthest distance from the Earth ever traveled by human beings, which stood until the Artemis II lunar flyby in 2026.
+Haise and Jack Swigert were the first astronauts from Group 5 to fly in space.
+During this flight, Haise developed a urinary tract infection and later kidney infections.
 These caused him to be in pain for most of the trip.

-Haise was slated to become the 6th human to walk on the Moon during Apollo 13 behind Lovell, who was to be 5th.
-Alan Shepard and Edgar Mitchell eventually became the fifth and sixth, respectively, on Apollo 14, which completed Apollo 13's mission to the Fra Mauro formation.
+Haise was slated to become the sixth human to walk on the Moon during Apollo 13 behind Lovell, who was to be fifth.
+Alan Shepard and Edgar Mitchell eventually became the fifth and sixth respectively on Apollo 14, which completed Apollo 13's mission to the Fra Mauro formation.

 Haise served as backup commander for Apollo 16.
 Though there was no formal selection, Haise was prospectively slated to command Apollo 19 with William R. Pogue as Command Module Pilot and Gerald P. Carr as Lunar Module Pilot.
 However, the mission was canceled in 1970 due to budget cuts.